What to Know if You are Facing Charges for DWI

 Missouri DWI laws are stringent, and if you are caught driving while in an intoxicated or drugged condition, you may end up facing severe criminal charges.
 A conviction could result in high fines, jail time, or even driver’s license suspension, even if this is your first offense.

 What Is the Penalty for DWI in Missouri?

 It is important to note that the jail period increases with each DWI offense.
 Since a first offense DWI is charged as a Class B misdemeanor, the maximum jail sentence a convicted person can face is up to 6 months or a fine of up to $500.

 First Offense DWI Missouri Jail Time for High-BAC Offenses

-However, if this is your first offense and you were pulled over for driving while intoxicated and the blood alcohol concentration (BAC) is found to be 0.15% or more, the DWI penalties against you will be severe.
+However, if this is your first offense and you were pulled over for driving while intoxicated and the blood alcohol concentration (BAC) is 0.15% or more, the DWI penalties against you will be severe.
 If you meet this legal limit, the penalty for your DWI conviction will include a minimum of 48 hours of jail time.

 For a blood alcohol content of at least 0.20%, you will be sentenced to at least five days in jail.

 Missouri DWI Sentencing Guidelines First Offense

-The following is the definition of DWI under Missouri law: A person in Missouri is driving while intoxicated if he operates a private or commercial motor vehicle while intoxicated or drugged.
+The following is the definition of DWI under Missouri DWI law: A person in Missouri is driving while intoxicated if he operates a private or commercial motor vehicle while intoxicated or drugged.

 Driving while intoxicated is categorized as a Class B misdemeanor.
 No persons who have been convicted or at least have pleaded guilty shall be granted a suspended imposition of sentence unless the person is put on probation for the next two years.